 \subsection{Max Margin Objective}

-Max Margin Objectives (MMO) are also used in multi-document summarization task to empower the model to learn more distinctive representation.
-The objective function is formalized as:

-where $\mathbf{x_{i}}$ and $\mathbf{x_{j}}$ represent the input vectors, $\theta$ as the parameters of model function $f(.)$ , $\gamma$ is the margin threshold.
-The max-margin objective aims to force that function $f(\mathbf{x_{i}};\theta)$ and function $f(\mathbf{x_{j}};\theta)$ be separated by a predefined margin $\gamma$.
-Cao et al. \cite{cao2017improving} proposed two objective functions for classification task and summarization task respectively.
-The one for summarization task is a max margin objective to constrain a pair of randomly sampled sentences with different saliency scores: the higher score should be larger than the other one more than a marginal threshold.
-Two max margin losses are proposed in \cite{zhong2020extractive}: a margin-based triplet loss that encourages the model to pull the golden summaries semantically closer to the original documents than the machine generated summaries; a pair-wise margin loss based on the intuition that the farther apart the paired candidates in the ROUGE score rankings, the greater margin they hold.
+Max Margin Objectives (MMO) are also used to empower the MDS models to learn better representation.
+The objective function is formalized as: where $\mathbf{x_{i}}$ and $\mathbf{x_{j}}$ represent the input vectors, $\theta$ are parameters of the model function $f(\cdot)$, and $\gamma$ is the margin threshold.
+The MMO aims to force function $f(\mathbf{x_{i}};\theta)$ and function $f(\mathbf{x_{j}};\theta)$ to be separated by a predefined margin $\gamma$.
+In Cao et al. \cite{cao2017improving}, a MMO is designed to constrain a pair of randomly sampled sentences with different salience scores -- the one with higher score should be larger than the other one more than a marginal threshold.
+Two max margin losses are proposed in Zhong et al. \cite{zhong2020extractive}: a margin-based triplet loss that encouraged the model to pull the golden summaries semantically closer to the original documents than to the machine-generated summaries; and a pair-wise margin loss based on a greater margin between paired candidates with more disparate ROUGE score rankings.

-\subsection{Multi-task Objective}
+\subsection{Multi-Task Objective}

-Supervision signals from multi-document summarization objectives may not be strong enough for representation learners, some works seek other supervision signals from multiple tasks.
-A general form is as follows: